© Christine Power

 Emily turned away from the window; sure she’d never feel safe again.

 The next day, after a good sleep in real beds with clean sheets and followed by a hearty breakfast, Emily, Sam and Rosie decided to explore the town.

-As they walked by a one-room wooden shack, Emily peered inside.
+As they walked by a one-room wooden shack, Emily looked inside.
 Although boasting a stone fireplace, the floor was nothing more than tamped-down mud.
 Packing crates served as table and chair.
-There was no sign of a bed, merely a nest of clothes in the corner.
+There was no bed, merely a nest of clothes in the corner.

 Rosie and Sam were undaunted by these sights.
 Having survived many bitter experiences, they’d both developed the determination and confidence to cope with whatever came their way.